El-Kavio/CookieEconomy/README.md

 ## Note

-Let me know if you want this datapack for versions below 1.17 Snapshot 20w51a by **<a href="https://github.com/El-Kavio/CookieEconomy/issues" target="_blank">opening an issue**
+Let me know if you want this datapack for versions below 1.18 by **<a href="https://github.com/El-Kavio/CookieEconomy/issues" target="_blank">opening an issue**

 ---